Table Of Contents

 While a vegan diet can definitively be nutritionally sufficient and health-promoting, it’s important to note that “vegan” does not equal “healthy” by default.
 As mentioned earlier in this guide, there is an astounding array of vegan junk foods available: ethically sound, yes—but nutritionally, not so much.
 This is not to say that vegan treats have no place in a healthy lifestyle—just that their vegan status should not be taken as a synonym for balanced nutrition.

-Expand the accordion below for even more content covering various aspects of vegan nutrition—from nutrient-specific, to sports nutrition and athletic performance, to child nutrition, and more.
-With all the noise and misinformation about nutrition, and the ever-cycling dietary trends and fads, these resources provide grounded information on ensuring proper nutrition on a vegan diet.
+With all the noise and misinformation about nutrition, and the ever-cycling dietary trends and fads, this series provides a starting point for ensuring proper nutrition on a vegan diet.

 When you’re a brand new vegan, or attempting to go vegan, it can seem daunting to shop for food.
 Where do you find these elusive vegan items?
 What do all the crazy ingredients on labels mean?
 Why the heck are eggs and dairy in so many things unnecessarily?